Raymond Kurzweil: Great Inventions

 UPSIDE: So there you are, a high school student, you’ve already had your 15 minutes of fame at the ripe old age of 17–then what?

 Kurzweil: It was, in fact, exactly 15 minutes.
 Then I went to MIT.
-I actually had a correspondence with Robert Minsky for a couple of years.
+I actually had a correspondence with Marvin Minsky for a couple of years.
 I had a fascination with pattern recognition.
 And even though it really wasn’t apparent at that time, Minsky had a strong interest in things like neural nets and other methods of pattern recognition.

 U: What was computer research like at MIT then?

 K: MIT had one main computer for all its students and professors.
 It was an IBM 7094 with 32,000 words of memory.
 They were 36-bit words, so it was equivalent to 150,000 bytes, a quarter of a MIPS.
 You submitted your job on punch cards.
 If you got a comma wrong, you had to wait another day to get your job run again.
 And that actually instilled in me some habits I still have today.